v0sem/sicp/exercises.typ

 The new if does not work in the `sqrt-iter` function, it throws a _stack overflow_ type error.

 This is because the special form `if` runs in applicative order, thus evaluating the predicate and only running `then` or `else` when needed.
 In the case of `new-if`, because of the recursive call, it will be stuck evaluating that.

+== Exercise 1.7

+Trying out the newton method, on very low numbers ($0.0001$) returns not very accurate results, compared to an actual square root method, comparing it with the common lisp `sqrt`:

+- ```clj (sqrt 0.0001)``` $-> 0.01$
+- ```clj (newton-sqrt 0.0001)``` $-> 0.032308448$

+Now, with large numbers, what happens is that the number of operations exponentially increases and gets stuck evaluating.
+So, if we were to try and fix the first issue with smaller numbers, making our `good-enough?` function use a lower boundary, we would eventually reach the second problem, getting stuck in recursion.